 Sir Arthur Conan Doyle’s White Company.

-Most people know Sherlock Holmes by Sir Arthur Conan Doyle (and I do recommend him), but fewer are aware of the delightful The White Company, which Sir Arthur himself preferred.
+, which Sir Arthur himself preferred.
 It’s historical fiction set in the days of chivalry.
 This is technically volume 2, but I prefer this one, and the story does stand on its own.

 When published in 1891, The White Company became Britain’s best-selling book since Ivanhoe, surpassing A Tale of Two Cities, Treasure Island, and other literary giants.